IBS-C

 Do I need a physical Copay Card to participate in the Savings program?

 No, a physical copay card is not needed to get the savings.
-Eligible patients can participate in the Copay Savings program without having to show a physical Copay Savings Card.
+The discount will be automatically applied for eligible patients at the majority of pharmacies.

 How do I get a prescription for IBSRELA?